 The Future of Presidente Beer

 Although it is currently a tough period for the beer industry, the future of Presidente beer seems promising especially with its new ownership.
-With it brings a rekindled passion for the beer, and also more innovative ideas in launching the brand to where it needs to be.
+It brings a rekindled passion for the beer and innovative ideas in launching the brand.

 CND and Presidente beer’s resilience throughout the ages is the reason why it is still around after so long.
 And with the recent significant changes, the future of Presidente beer in the US and international markets seem promising.